pwilmart/fasta_utilities/README.md

 - sprot_get_analyze.py
 - uniprot_get_analyze.py

 They all import the fasta_lib.py module (a collection of common functions and classes).
 They fetch large multi-species databases from FTP sites.
 The NCBI nr data has grown so large that the nr_get_analyze script is painful to run.
 The size of nr is still growing exponentially.
-More direct ways to get to relevant subsets of nr are available although it would take some effort to wrapper the choices to make finding, organizing, and naming downloads convenient.
+More direct ways to get to relevant subsets of nr are available, although it would take some effort to wrapper the choices to make finding, organizing, and naming downloads convenient.
 The Swiss-Prot database from UniProt has not grown so quickly and extracting species from this database is still manageable.
 TrEMBL is large, but UniProt has done more to control the size growth.
 Working with Siwss-Prot and TrEMBL is still possible but it will stress test your computer and internet connection.

 After the above scripts have downloaded their respective databases, the number of sequences for each species are tallied and written to tab-delimited files that can be opened with a spreadsheet program to provide the necessary information to decide what sequences to extract for database searching.
 A support script "taxon_group_analyzer.py" provides summaries of the sequences associated with taxonomy "nodes" (e.g. rodent).